daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

   - On the one hand, they show what they should do and, on the other hand, what they actually do
   - People work in functions, but perform business processes
   - It is about what th epeople actually do, and not why they do it

+## Chapter 4 - Basic Principles of Business Process Management
+1. TQM - Total Quality Management
+2. BPR - Business Process Reengineering
+3. According to TQM, the purpose of an organization is to stay in business, so its focus is on preservation, so that it can contribute stability to the colllective, provide customers with products and services, and offer an environment in which the employees oc an organization can develop themselves

+4. 1990s attention shifted to BPR, the goal is to achieve huge progress with regard to cost reduction and quality improvement and not small, incremental steps that take too long overall and thus can jeopardize the existence of the enterprise
+5. Businesses have a function-focused structure
+6. Business processes are orthogonal
+7. Alignment along functions is also referred to as vertical structure, and along the bsuiness processes as horizontal structure
+8. Quote - Continuous improvement is better than delayed perfection - Mark Twain
+9. In Adam Smith's "The Wealth of Nations" written in 1776 - He determined that productivity can be increased considerably by division of labor and specialization
+  - This requires the definitions of roles, associated tasks, and a description of how they collaborate
+  - which takes us to explicit business processes which should be controlled by management
+10. Side effect of functional focus (status quo) - is isolated optimization of individual process steps and not on the course of the entire process - leading to increased costs and undesireable results
+11. Its the business process management's task to define and implement processes, support performance measurements based on predefined process goals, and optimize processes
+12. It is important to know the process owner when you define and monitor the processes, so that processes can be oriented towards the customers and run optimally